 Norovirus: What It Is & How To Prevent It

-The norovirus (aka as the winter vomiting bug) is the collective name given to a group of viruses causing vomiting, diarrhea, and stomach pains.
+The norovirus (aka the winter vomiting bug) is the collective name given to a group of viruses that cause vomiting, diarrhea, and stomach pains.
 Some people will also experience flu-like symptoms of aching limbs, elevated temperature and general weakness.

 It's highly contagious with an incubation period of 12 to 48 hours (from picking up the virus to displaying symptoms), then experiencing symptoms, typically, between 12 to 60 hours.

 The virus is spread through fecal matter and vomit (these can become airborne particles) and can survive for several days on surfaces touched by an infected person.
 Cooking destroys it, but raw foods washed with contaminated water or prepared by an infected person can carry the virus.

 The best forms of prevention are:

 - Washing hands frequently is the best form of prevention, using soap and hot water.
 Antibacterial hand gels are not enough to combat the virus but are better than nothing.
 Soap and water do not kill the virus, but dislodge it from your skin, therefore vigorous washing and rinsing is the best tactic.

 - Avoid touching surfaces that may be contaminated whenever possible and wash your hands thoroughly after contact.
 Be aware that door handles, elevator buttons, light switches, subway poles, and remote controls could all be carrying the virus.

 - Use a light bleach solution to wipe down surfaces in your home.
 If anyone in your home is infected, use diluted bleach in the toilet after each visit.

 - Wash all fruit and vegetables really well before eating.